 It all started one afternoon, in April 2019, when I experienced a panic attack right after my dinner.
 I must say it was not at all something common in my life, hence the surprise was big, and not pleasant.
 I was home alone, and I had eaten a super tasty vegan meal, no ingredient new to me.
 Warning: this is a long text, as I will try to put in words my journey of 1.5 years trying to navigate my experience with histamine intolerance.
 The good news is, you are in for a happy end.

-I’ve been asked so many times about my experience with histamine intolerance, but I wasn’t ready to write about it for a long time.
+I’ve been asked so many times about my experience with histamine intolerance.
+But I wasn’t ready to write about it for a long time.
 Even the thought of it was triggering me.
 Plus, histamine intolerance is a very confusing topic because is one of those things that no two people agree on.
-I didn’t want to add to all the confusion, and I wanted my experience to empower you, rather than scare you.
+I didn’t want to add to all the confusion.
+I wanted my experience to empower you, rather than scare you.

 So read on, if you want to hear a very personal experience about how I handled it.
 But keep in mind that no two people will experience histamine intolerance the same.
 I just hope that talking about my experience will help you handle the fear and confusion around the sudden weird symptoms.

 A little bit of context

 The panic attack episode and sudden food reactions episode happened while I was living a healthy lifestyle, being lectin-light, gluten-free, sugar-free.
 You know, all the good stuff.
 In fact, the days previous to this episode I was feeling on top of the world.
 I had a lot of energy, I was feeling inspired, creative and productive.
 But, with hindsight, I now know there was a lot of cortisol involved and it was more like being overstimulated.
 I did experience some weird symptoms like tingling in my body, pins and needles sensations on my skin.
 But I was putting all on stress and overworking.